geudde/attic-chest/pages/03.season-2/02.meeting-14/05.wish/docs.md

 And content with roseate hue
 Softly tinge thy setting sun,
 Tinge thy sun with golden rays,
-When Ev’ning’s Life is ebbing fast,
+When ev’ning’s life is ebbing fast,
 Glowing hopes of future days,
 Sweet reflexions on the past.